lovs4y/wt_final_project/README.md

 Go to [docker compose](setup/docker-compose.yml) file and check `environment` block.
-Change environment variables according to ur setup
+Change environment variables according to ur setup `POSTGRES_ADDRESS` is a name of ur postgres container

 7. Execute next commands in terminal:
 ```